I will take the time to linger by the lake,

 To touch my toe tips to its cool surface and watch the flash of fish

-Tomorrow I will pluck a daisy and count off the petals,
+Tomorrow I will pluck a daisy, counting off the petals,

 Each one a vindication or a soft rejection, who needs that kind of